amihays/Pickstarter/README.md

 ### Phase 5: Styling Cleanup and Seeding (1 day)

-In phase 6, I will clean up the style of my page and add seed data.
+In phase 5, I will clean up the styling of my site and add seed data.

 ### Bonus Features (TBD)
 - [ ] Users can edit and delete their projects before the project deadline